BIOGRAPHY

 recognized as a center for technical and artistic excellence in Modern Arnis.

-During his tenure Punong Guro Bolden earned the status of a Senior Instructor of
+During his tenure Tom earned the status of a Senior Instructor of Modern Arnis.

 The several years following his resignation from the school were very busy and

-rewarding for Punong Guro Bolden.
+rewarding for Tom Bolden.
 In 1993 he was inducted into the World Martial

 Arts Hall of Fame as "Instructor of The Year".
 This was the first time